ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We empower mission-driven organisations to expand their influence and create lasting social impact.
-Rooted in the UK broadcast media sector, our team of strategists, marketers, and creative producers leverage cultural insight, digital expertise, and creative excellence to help you engage audiences, inspire action, and drive measurable results– online and offline.
+      We support mission-driven organisations to expand their influence and create lasting social impact.
+Rooted in the UK broadcast media sector, our diverse team of brand strategists, marketers, and creative producers leverage cultural insight, digital expertise, and creative excellence to help you engage audiences, inspire action, and drive meaningful results– online and offline.
     actions:
       - label: Get started
         altText: ''